Opetushallitus/ataru/Makefile.md

 	Verifies that all necessary tools are in path.
 Is called by most targets

 make build-docker-images
-	Build docker images using docker-compose.
+	Build docker images using docker compose.
 Is called by many other targets

 make status
 	Shows status of applications and docker containers